 Vitamin B100 rich in vitamins and minerals such as: vitamin B1 - 6666.7%, vitamin B2 - 5555.6%, vitamin B5 - 2000%, vitamin B6 - 5000%, vitamin B9 - 100%, vitamin B12 - 3333.3%, vitamin H - 200%, vitamin PP - 500%

-• Vitamin B6 participates in the maintenance of the immune response, inhibition and excitation processes in the central nervous system, in the conversion of amino acids, in the metabolism of tryptophan, lipids and nucleic acids, contributes to the normal formation of erythrocytes, maintenance of the normal level of homocysteine in the blood.
-Insufficient intake of vitamin B6 is accompanied by a decrease in appetite, a violation of the condition of the skin, the development of homocysteinemia, anemia.
+• Vitamin B6 participates in maintaining the immune response, processes of inhibition and excitation in the central nervous system, in the transformation of amino acids, the metabolism of tryptophan, lipids and nucleic acids, promotes the normal formation of red blood cells, maintaining normal levels of homocysteine in the blood.
+Insufficient intake of vitamin B6 is accompanied by decreased appetite, impaired skin condition, and the development of homocysteinemia and anemia.

 still hide